Generative Quantile Regression with Variability Penalty: Numerical Experiments and Real Data Analysis

 \subsection{Real Data Analysis}

-We also examined the performance of PGQR on three real datasets from the UCI Machine Learning Repository, which we denote as: \texttt{machine}, \texttt{fish}, and \texttt{noise}.\footnote{Accessed from \url{https://archive.ics.uci.edu/ml/index.php}.} The \texttt{machine} dataset comes from a real experiment that collected the excitation current ($Y$) and four machine attributes ($\bm{X}$) for a set of synchronous motors \citep{kahraman2014metaheuristic}.
-The \texttt{fish} dataset contains the concentration of aquatic toxicity ($Y$) that can cause death in fathead minnows and six molecular descriptors ($\bm{X}$) described in \citep{cassotti2015similarity}.
+We examined the performance of PGQR on three real datasets from the UCI Machine Learning Repository, which we denote as: \texttt{machine}, \texttt{fish}, and \texttt{noise}.\footnote{Accessed from \url{https://archive.ics.uci.edu/ml/index.php}.} We also applied PGQR to \texttt{YVRprecip} dataset analyzed by \cite{cannon2018non} and \cite{moon2021learning}.
+The \texttt{machine} dataset comes from a real experiment that collected the excitation current ($Y$) and four machine attributes ($\bm{X}$) for a set of synchronous motors \citep{kahraman2014metaheuristic}.
+The \texttt{fish} dataset contains the concentration of aquatic toxicity ($Y$) that can cause death in fathead minnows and six molecular descriptors ($\bm{X}$) described in \cite{cassotti2015similarity}.
 The \texttt{noise} dataset measures the scaled sound pressure in decibels ($Y$) at different frequencies, angles of attacks, wind speed, chord length, and suction side displacement thickness ($\bm{X}$) for a set of airfoils \citep{lopez2008neural}.
-Table \ref{tab:real} reports the sample size $n$ and covariate dimension $p$ for these three benchmark datasets.
+Finally, the \texttt{YVRprecip} dataset collects daily precipitation totals (mm) at Vancouver International Airport from 1971 to 2000.
+The five covariates in \texttt{YVRprecip} are seasonal cycle, daily sea-level pressures, 700-hPa specific humidities, and 500-hPa geopotential heights \citep{cannon2018non, moon2021learning}.
+The \texttt{noise} and \texttt{YVRprecip} datasets display extreme skewness in the responses, rendering them especially challenging for conditional quantile and conditional density estimation.

 We examined the out-of-sample performance for PGQR (with fixed $\alpha = 1$), GCDS, deep-GCDS, and WGCS.
 In particular, 80\% of each dataset was randomly selected as training data, 10\% was used as validation data for tuning parameter selection, and the remaining 10\% was used as test data for model evaluation.
 To compare these deep generative methods, we considered the out-of-sample coverage rate (Cov) and the average width of the 95\% prediction intervals in the test data.